DRC Testing Information for Faculty

 Faculty can provide their exams to DRC Testing Services in any one of the following ways:

-- Preferred option: Upload exam via the Faculty Portal or the link included in the reminder email by 2 PM the business day prior to the exam date.
-NOTE: If you are unable to upload the exam, please email it to email@example.com by 2 PM the business day prior to exam date.
-We are phasing email delivery out as an option as uploading is more efficient and provides an immediate confirmation to the instructor.
+- Preferred option: Upload exam via the Faculty Portal or the link included in the reminder email.
+When possible, try to upload at least two business days prior to the exam date.
+NOTE: If you are unable to upload the exam, please email it to firstname.lastname@example.org (uploading is more efficient and provides an immediate confirmation to the instructor).
 Upload size is 4 MB per file and you can upload multiple files.
 Uploaded exams are only printed by professional staff.

-- Bring the exam to the DRC Testing office by 2 PM the day before the exam date.
+- Bring the exam to the DRC Testing office two business days prior to the exam, or earlier, when possible.
 For drop-offs after 5 PM any other day, you can use our drop box.
 It’s located across the street from our building at the intersection of Cuesta Avenue and South Perimeter.
 It’s a white mailbox, near the stop sign.
 Pick up times are 7:30 AM and 2:30 PM.

 - Give the exam to the student at the beginning of class, in a sealed envelope, to bring to the DRC.
 NOTE: Professors are responsible for notifying students when and where to pick up the exam.
 Some instructors choose this option because they prefer that students start the exam with the rest of the class to provide instructions, clarify questions, etc.